Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point clouds: Introduction

+In general, biodiversity is difficult to quantify, and we often have to resort to measurements of proxy variables that indicate \emph{biodiversity potential}.
 Traditional forest biodiversity assessment methods rely heavily on resource-intensive manual fieldwork.
 Established approaches like the Forest Health Monitoring Program in the United States~\citep{usda-forest-health-monitoring-2022}, the RAINFOR Amazon Forest Inventory Network methodology in South America \citep{malhi-rainfor-2002} and the International Co-operative Program on Assessment and Monitoring of Air Pollution Effects on Forests in Europe \citep{michel-icp-forest-2022} provide valuable qualitative insights through detailed ground surveys.
 However, these methods are limited in their spatial and temporal coverage due to the intensive nature of manual tree measurement, plant identification, and habitat assessment protocols.
-As a result, large-scale biodiversity assessments often rely on extrapolation from sparse sample plots~\citep{kangas-forest-inventories-in-nordic-countris-2018}.
+As a result, large-scale biodiversity assessments often rely on extrapolation from sparse sample plots~\citep{kangas-forest-inventories-in-nordic-countris-2018,nord-larsen-nfi-2022}.